-We encourage you to pose as many questions as possible to your current financial planner or your potential future investment advisor.
+We encourage you to pose as many questions as possible to your current financial planner / financial advisor or your potential future investment advisor.
 We feel our value to you becomes most apparent once the competitive landscape is fully understood.

 Don’t know what questions to ask?
 We do; please see below: